Everspace/Excellent-Homebrew-Approach/content/Artifacts/Misc/March of the Tyrant Style/m4e1 - March of the Tyrant Form.md

 The stylist stands perfectly still, unnerving their fleeing quarry for a moment.
 The blood in their veins visibly burning red through their skin as a wide grin appears on their lips, their eyes projecting a hungry glare.

-- The stylist gains non-charm dice based on the difference between their strength and the opponent's.
+- The stylist gains non-charm dice to attacks based on the difference between their strength and the opponent's.
 - The stylist gains 1 parry.
 - Mobility Penalties are inverted, turning penalties into bonuses.